-- (a) An officer should generally draw a firearm in the low-ready position (i.e., unholstered but out of the officer's visual field) when the officer makes reasonable observations based on the totality of the circumstances that the situation may evolve to the point where deadly force would be justified.
-Nothing in this section precludes or prevents an officer from drawing in a different position if deemed reasonable, appropriate, and necessary based on the totality of the circumstances. - (b) An officer should only point a firearm at a person when deadly force is justified.

-- (c) When it is determined that the use of deadly force is not necessary, the officer should, as soon as safe and feasible, lower, holster, or secure the firearm. - (d) Pointing a firearm at a person is considered a reportable use of force and its justification and circumstances shall be documented in accordance with procedures set by the statewide use of force data collection program (RCW 10.118.030).
+- (a) A deputy should only draw a firearm in the low-ready position (i.e., unholstered but out of the deputy's visual field) when the deputy makes reasonable observations based on the totality of the circumstances that the situation may evolve to the point where deadly force would be justified. - (b) A deputy should only point a firearm at a person when deadly force is justified. - (c) When it is determined that the use of deadly force is not necessary, the deputy should, as soon as safe and feasible, lower, holster, or secure the firearm. - (d) Pointing a firearm at a person is a reportable use of force and its justification and circumstances shall be documented in accordance with procedures set by the statewide use of force data collection program (RCW 10.118.030).